StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk_events.md

 To enable the Splunk events check and begin collecting events data from your Splunk instance:

-1. Edit the Agent V1 integration configuration file `???` to include details of your Splunk instance under **instances:**:
+1. Edit the Agent V1 integration configuration file `???` to include details of your Splunk instance under **instances**:
    * **url** - The URL of your Splunk instance.
    * **authentication** - How the Agent should authenticate with your Splunk instance.
 Choose either token-based (recommended) or basic authentication.
 For details see [authentication configuration details](/stackpacks/integrations/new_splunk/splunk.md#authentication).
    * **tags** -
-2. In the same the Agent V1 integration configuration file, add details of each [Splunk saved search](#splunk-saved-search) that the check should execute under **saved_searches:**.
+2. In the same the Agent V1 integration configuration file under **saved_searches**, add details of each [Splunk saved search](#splunk-saved-search) that the check should execute:
      * **name** - The name of the [Splunk saved search](#splunk-saved-search) to execute.
        * **match** -
        * **app** -